ct-clmsn/nim-sos/README.md

 Users are required to define the size of each partition when creating a Symmetric array.
 Calling the constructor `newSymArray[int](100)` for a 32 node program run will create a Symmetric array with 32 partitions, each partition being 100 integers in type and length.
 A convenience function called `partitioner` is provided to calculate a partition size given the global number of elements that need to be stored.
 If a user needs a Symmetric array stored on 32 nodes for 3200 integers, `partitioner` will perform the simple calculation and return 100 integers for each partition.

 Symmetric arrays can be instantiated either at compile-time or at runtime.
-Compile-time (static) symmetric arrays are called `symmetric indexed arrays`.
+Compile-time (static) symmetric arrays are called `symmetric static arrays`.
 Runtime (dynamic) symmetric arrays are called `symmetric arrays`.
 The naming convention is used to differentiate the memory allocation used to instatiate the array.
 To create a compile-time symmetric array, utilize the following type `symindexarray[A, B]` where `A` is an integer value denoting the size of the array to create at compile time and `B` is of `SomeNumber` type.

 ```
 SymmetricMain:
-   var a : symindexarray[100, int]
+   var a : symsarray[100, int]
-   var b : symindexarray[500, float64]
+   var b : symsarray[500, float64]
 ```

-The symmetric indexed array `a` is of type `int` and is 100 elements.
-The symmetric indexed array `b` is of type `float64` and is 500 elements.
+The symmetric static array `a` is of type `int` and is 100 elements.
+The symmetric static array `b` is of type `float64` and is 500 elements.

 Arrays declared with the `symarray[T:SomeNumber]` type are created dynamically at runtime.